Milford Brown

-Milford Wesley Brown Jr. (born August 15, 1980) is an American former professional football guard who played in the National Football League (NFL).
+Milford Wesley Brown Jr. (born August 15, 1980) is an American former professional football player who was a guard in the National Football League (NFL).
 He was selected by the Houston Texans in the sixth round of the 2002 Supplemental Draft.
-He played college football at East Mississippi Community College and Florida State.
+He played college football for the Florida State Seminoles after transferring from East Mississippi Community College.

 Brown was also a member of the Arizona Cardinals, St. Louis Rams, Carolina Panthers, Jacksonville Jaguars and Detroit Lions.

 Early life

 Brown played high school football at George Washington Carver High School in Montgomery, Alabama, earning second-team all-state honors.

 He attended Alabama State University in 1997 but did not play football.

 College career

 Brown first played college football at East Mississippi Community College from 1999 to 2000, garnering consensus first-team junior college All-America recognition both years.
 He was also named the top junior college lineman in the country in 1999.

-Brown transferred to play for the Florida State Seminoles in 2001.
+Brown transferred to Florida State University to play for the Seminoles in 2001.
 He started all 12 games for the Seminoles in 2001, helping quarterback Chris Rix set the Atlantic Coast Conference single-season record for total yards.
 Brown attempted to return for another season in 2002.
 However, before the start of the 2002 season, the NCAA ruled that he had used all of his eligibility due to attending Alabama State in 1997.